 My other sort of complaint: This duster is loud.
 But hey, that comes with the territory when it’s also really powerful.
 Just don’t use it when someone is trying to sleep.

 A few pro tips:

-- If you’re cleaning something delicate, start with the duster at least a foot away.
+- If cleaning something delicate, start with the duster at least a foot away.
 I’m not kidding about this thing being powerful.

 - Take incredibly dusty items outside if you can.
 There’s no reason to blow all the dust and dirt around inside your home.

 - When blowing out your keyboard or whatever else on the porch, dust that, too.
 No joke, the duster is strong enough to blow dirt and dust off the concrete, too.